luboganev/cyberpunk-go-terminal-breach/README.md

-# cyberpunk-go-terminal-breach
+# Cyberpunk breach protocol
- A terminal game inspired by the CyberPunk hacking breach protocol mini-game written in Go
+ A terminal game inspired by the CyberPunk hacking breach protocol mini-game written in Go.

+# How to run
+Just call `go run main` in the root directory.